biojava/biojava-tutorial/structure/symmetry.md

 ### Local Symmetry

 In **local symmetry** a number of chains is left out, so that the symmetry only applies to a subset of chains.

 ![PDB ID 4F88](img/symm_local.png)

 ### Pseudo-Symmetry

-In **pseudo-symmetry** the chains related by the symmetry are not completely identical, but they share a sequence similarity above the pseudo-symmetry similarity threshold.
+In **pseudo-symmetry** the chains related by the symmetry are not completely identical, but they share a sequence or structural similarity above the pseudo-symmetry similarity threshold.

 If we consider hemoglobin, at a 95% sequence identity threshold the alpha and